Axcelis Technologies (NASDAQ:ACLS) Posts Quarterly Earnings Results, Beats Expectations By $0.25 EPS

-Axcelis Technologies (NASDAQ:ACLS – Get Rating) issued its earnings results on Wednesday.
-The semiconductor company reported $1.22 earnings per share for the quarter, topping the consensus estimate of $0.97 by $0.25, MarketWatch Earnings reports.
-Axcelis Technologies had a return on equity of 19.42% and a net margin of 14.89%.
-The business had revenue of $203.60 million for the quarter, compared to analyst estimates of $193.12 million.
-During the same quarter last year, the company earned $0.48 EPS.
-The business’s quarterly revenue was up 53.3% on a year-over-year basis.
+Axcelis Technologies (NASDAQ:ACLS – Get Rating) announced its earnings results on Wednesday.
+The semiconductor company reported $1.22 EPS for the quarter, beating the consensus estimate of $0.97 by $0.25, MarketWatch Earnings reports.
+The company had revenue of $203.60 million during the quarter, compared to the consensus estimate of $193.12 million.
+Axcelis Technologies had a net margin of 14.89% and a return on equity of 19.42%.
+The firm’s revenue for the quarter was up 53.3% on a year-over-year basis.
+During the same quarter in the prior year, the company posted $0.48 earnings per share.
 Axcelis Technologies updated its Q2 guidance to ~$1.00 EPS.

-A number of research firms recently issued reports on ACLS.
-Zacks Investment Research downgraded Axcelis Technologies from a “buy” rating to a “hold” rating in a research note on Tuesday, April 12th.
-StockNews.com downgraded Axcelis Technologies from a “strong-buy” rating to a “buy” rating in a research note on Wednesday, April 27th.
-Finally, B. Riley raised their price target on Axcelis Technologies from $87.00 to $98.00 in a research note on Wednesday, March 30th.
-One investment analyst has rated the stock with a hold rating and five have given a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $77.80.
+ACLS has been the subject of several analyst reports.
+StockNews.com downgraded shares of Axcelis Technologies from a “strong-buy” rating to a “buy” rating in a report on Wednesday, April 27th.
+B. Riley increased their target price on shares of Axcelis Technologies from $87.00 to $98.00 in a report on Wednesday, March 30th.
+Finally, Zacks Investment Research lowered shares of Axcelis Technologies from a “buy” rating to a “hold” rating in a research report on Tuesday, April 12th.
+One analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of “Buy” and an average price target of $77.80.

 About Axcelis Technologies (Get Rating)